 Constructed on site at the Djerassi Resident Art Program

 This installation is inspired by the idea of the night-traveler, for whom getting lost in the landscape can be a revelation of the self.
 Viewers arrive at night and hike a mile into the dramatic mountain landscape of the Santa Cruz Mountains, arriving at a creek running through a redwood grove.
 One at a time the audience is led to lay on a reclining bench, where lights are raised to create 24 reflections of her face.
 Each is in fact a double reflection, bouncing off both mirror and water, and thus showing the viewer a vision of the self as others see her.

 Found lumber and tree stump, steel, fabric, plastic, water, parabolic mirrors, custom armature, LEDs

 Coated in sound-reducing fabric, this sculpture creates a light-controlled environment with two pools of water with alternate reflections of the viewer’s face in the surface of the water.
-As in Beacon (above), each reflection bounces off of both mirror and water.
+As in Beacon (above), each reflection in the interior bounces off of both mirror and water.
 This installation uses parabolic mirrors to flip the upside-down reflection back to right-side-up.